kshetline/rpi-acu-rite-temperature/README.md

 `rpi-acu-rite-temperature` can be used for JavaScript/TypeScript programming in a Node.js environment, or the included C++ code can be used directly.
 It is the JavaScript/TypeScript interface that is documented here.

-Full functionality requires a Raspberry Pi, but this code can be installed and compiled under MacOS or Windows in such a way that it returns simulated data for testing and development use.
+Full functionality requires a Raspberry Pi, but this code can be installed and compiled under macOS or Windows in such a way that it returns simulated data for testing and development use.

 ---
 > **Major change:**
 >
-> As of version 3.0.0, `rpi-acu-rite-temperature` uses the `gpiod` library instead of `pigpio` or `wiringPi` for GPIO functionality, as is necessary for Raspberry Pi 5 compatibility.
+> As of version 3.0.0, `rpi-acu-rite-temperature` uses the `gpiod` library instead of `pigpio` (or, even earlier in the history of this library, `wiringPi`) for GPIO functionality, as is necessary for Raspberry Pi 5 compatibility.
 Elevated privileges are no longer required to use this library.
 ---

 ### Installation